Sandhya85b/Sandhya85b/README.md

 # Web Engineer | Full-Stack Developer | Software Tester

 ## 📌 About Me
-Dynamic and proficient Web Engineer with expertise in **HTML, CSS, JavaScript, and MongoDB**.
+Dynamic and proficient Web Engineer with expertise in **HTML, CSS, JavaScript, Nodejs, Expressjs and MongoDB**.
 I have a passion for **Front-end & Back-end development** and am always eager to learn new technologies.
 Skilled in **problem-solving, collaboration, and leveraging Generative AI** to enhance development workflows.

 ## 📌 Technical Skills
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js, MongoDB
-- **Testing:** Selenium, JIRA, TestNG, Postman
+- **Testing:** JIRA, Postman
 - **Other:** Git, Agile (Scrum), SDLC

 ## 📌 Projects